liltrendi/reastify/README.md

 ## Props

-Both the function and the component use a similar model, based off of these typescript interfaces:
+The function uses a model based off of these typescript interfaces:

 ```ts
 interface I_ReastifyNode {